myschaller/gentoo-install/README.md

 * Download the Gentoo Live CD image from [http://www.gentoo.org/main/en/where.xml]
 * Boot with `gentoo doscsi dolvm`
+* Change to /tmp directory `cd /tmp`
-* Download the script with `wget https://raw.github.com/myschaller/gentoo-install/master/gentoo-install.sh /tmp/gentoo-install.sh`
+* Download the script with `wget https://raw.github.com/myschaller/gentoo-install/master/gentoo-install.sh gentoo-install.sh`
-* Set the execution flag for the script `chmod 755 /tmp/gentoo-install.sh`
+* Set the execution flag for the script `chmod 755 gentoo-install.sh`
 * Adjust the settings to your needs in the configuration section `nano -w /tmp/gentoo-install.sh`
-* Run the script `/tmp/gentoo-install.sh`
+* Run the script `.gentoo-install.sh`
 * Based on the specs of the maschine wait several hours ;-) The script automatically boots into the new system.
 The password set for root is "**Hello.**"